RomanRumba/TOL-202M/README.md

 # TÖL-202M Þýðendur

+## Verkefni 3 - Assigned: 02.21.2020 Due: 03.06.2020
+Code generator.
+Counts two steps.
+Estimated two weeks.
+The code generator contains both an intermediate code generator and a final code generator.
+Note that the final code generator can be reused in the later compiler.
+Separate grades may be given for the intermediate code generator and the final code generator, as described in weekly 1, but more likely the two steps get the same grade.
+The intermediate code generator is embedded in the parser whereas the final code generator can be a separate class, if desired.

+Snorri said its okay to to return this all in one file we don't need to seperate it.

 ## Verkefni 2 - Assigned: 02.07.2020 Due: 02.21.2020
 Create a Top-down parser.
 The parser needs only recognize input that is syntactically correct and show appropriate error messages for inputs that are grammatically incorrect.